badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 ![](./build/static/certificate.png){.right}

-As part of the free Ozaria Summer Coding Adventure, your child also gets:
+As part of the free Ozaria Coding Adventure, your child also gets:

 ### 🎓 Coding Hero certificate